 National War Museum

 A War Museum also constructed in the Princess Park area.
-The Princess Park, is a 14-acres area north of India Gate.
-National War Museum and Memorial is connect by a subway.
+The Princess Park is a 14-acres area north of India Gate.
+National War Museum and Memorial are connected by a subway.

 It is not India’s first war memorial

 There are many more War Memorial constructs before this Memorial, Delhi.
 Chandigarh has a war memorial with names of 8,459 martyrs etched on it.
 Pune Cantonment has the National War Memorial Southern Command, dedicated to martyrs of wars fought after Independence.

 Tawang, Bhopal, Visakhapatnam, Darjeeling, and Drass are some of the other places where you can pay homage to India’s martyr soldiers.

 And the most famous of them all is India Gate in New Delhi.
 Which is a tribute to 70,000 soldiers of the British Indian Army, fell during various campaigns before Independence.

 Suggestion to Read: Haunted Place Bhuli Bhatiyari ka Mahal

 Proposal to Completion

 1960: The proposal for this War Memorial was first made; the demand repeated several times in the decades that followed.